How Much Is Pet Insurance?

 cost of pet health insurance

-What’s the average cost of pet health insurance?
+What’s the average cost of pet insurance?

-The price of pet insurance plans can vary significantly, depending on a bunch of different factors, so we decided to check rates for a typical cat and a typical dog at six different insurance companies.
+The prices of pet insurance plans can vary significantly, depending on a bunch of different factors, so we decided to check rates for a typical cat and a typical dog at six different insurance companies.

 Please note: we built these quotes to be as identical as possible, but there are a few coverage differences to note.
 For example, Healthy Paws only offered 80% co-insurance without an annual limit, and Trupanion only offered a 90% co-insurance option.
 We standardized the offerings as much as possible.

-The average cost of dog insurance
+The average cost of cat insurance for an average cat is $42/month.

 What factors impact my pet insurance costs?